facebook linkedin links to instagram links to pinterest links to twitter links to vimeo links to youtube

 What is the risk of another miscarriage?

-A miscarriage can be heartbreaking and painful; understandably, you may be concerned and anxious about the possibility of another one.
+A miscarriage can be a heartbreaking and painful experience, leaving you understandably concerned and anxious about the possibility of facing another loss.

 In most cases, we do not know why miscarriage occurs.
 However, research has shown that 50-80% of miscarriages are caused by random chromosomal abnormalities, which you cannot control or prevent.